 Kentucky electricity market

-Regulated state with some of the cheapest electricity in the US, driven by historically coal-heavy generation that is still cost-competitive.
+Regulated state with below-average electricity prices, driven by historically coal-heavy generation that is still cost-competitive, though a 12.7% year-over-year rise in early 2026 has narrowed its advantage.
 LG&E and Kentucky Utilities (PPL subsidiaries) and Kentucky Power (AEP) are the main investor-owned utilities; the Tennessee Valley Authority serves parts of western Kentucky.

 Where Kentucky residents save

 No retail competition.
-Low rates mean efficiency savings produce smaller absolute dollars than in high-rate states, but the same percentages apply: smart thermostat, LED retrofit, weatherization.
+Below-average rates mean efficiency savings produce smaller absolute dollars than in high-rate states, but the same percentages apply: smart thermostat, LED retrofit, weatherization.
 Weatherization Assistance Program supports low-income households.

 Primary utilities